 Where do I like to go on the web?
 Well, all over the place!
-I read about functional medicine, natural medicine, Oriental medicine, nutrition, parenting, food, etc. Here are a few links that you may want to take a look at.
+I read about Traditional East Asian Medicine (aka Oriental Medicine), natural medicine, meditation, nutrition, parenting, food, etc. Here are a few links that you may want to take a look at.
 Also listed are some interesting podcasts related to health.
 With anything I read online, I never take anything as gospel.
 I always keep my skeptical mind on alert!
 You know how single research studies have limited significance until it’s repeated enough times to hold weight.

 www.acupuncture.com/education/tcmbasics/index.htm – This introduces the basic unique concepts of Chinese Medicine, which is nice as it can seem like a foreign language to most Americans not familiar with the terminology.

 https://www.iceam.org/about-iceam/what-is-canonical-chinese-medicine/ – I’m a student of this program!

 www.ilaaom.org – This the State Association for acupuncture and oriental medicine.
 The first tenet of its mission is “To safeguard and promote the practice of acupuncture and Oriental Medicine through legislation.”
 Anyone who believes that acupuncture should be integrated in the health care model of the US and IL in particular can become a member.
 I really like the Mission Statement and Goals Page to explain how it supports this profession.